vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/06/066/11_taM_vRdhantaM.md

 This Marut(-troop) grown strong, with flashing spears, the son(s) of  Rudra I seek to entice here with an invocation.
 For (the favor of) the troop of heaven the gleaming inspired thoughts,  mighty like mountains or waters, have contended (with each other).
+꣡</details>

+<details><summary>+Jamison Brereton Notes</summary>

+Note the fairly common bhrā́jad-ṛṣti- in a immediately following the identically formed hapax bhrā́jaj-janman- in 10d.

+The final pāda has attracted more concerned comment than I think it deserves; see esp. the great fuss Oldenberg makes about it.
+The issue is what to do with the simile containing two nominatives giráyo nā́paḥ (= ná ā́paḥ), lit. “like mountains, waters.”
+The consensus seems to be that the two noms. convey a single image, with a more complex structure underlying it: namely the waters (of) the mountains, mountain water, Bergwasser.
+I don’t see why this is necessary; instead I think the thoughts are being compared both with moutains and with waters, which are both ugrá- in different ways.
+(Oldenberg allows this possibility.)
+Note that the adjectives qualifying the inspired thoughts, śúci- and ugrá-, were used of the Maruts earlier in the hymn, in 4c and 5c, 6a respectively.
 </details>

 <details><summary>+Griffith</summary>